Los Angeles Clippers sale to Steve Ballmer finalized - NBA

-LOS ANGELES Steve Ballmer, the former head of Microsoft, has completed his $2 billion purchase of the Los Angeles Clippers basketball team, ending a saga that began when former team owner Donald Sterling was heard making racist remarks to his girlfriend on a tape recording.
+LOS ANGELES Steve Ballmer, the former head of Microsoft (MSFT.O), has completed his $2 billion purchase of the Los Angeles Clippers basketball team, ending a saga that began when former team owner Donald Sterling was heard making racist remarks to his girlfriend on a tape recording.

 The $2 billion price tag for the franchise was the highest paid for an NBA team.
 The team, which began in 1970 as the Buffalo Braves, has never won a NBA championship and last year finished with a 57-25 record, losing in the Western Conference semifinals to the Oklahoma City Thunder.